haacked/haacked.com/_posts/archived/2004-03-14-meeting-the-lender-today.aspx.markdown

 ---
 layout: post
-title: "Meeting the Lender Today"
+title: Meeting the Lender Today
 date: 2004-03-14 -0800
 comments: true
 disqus_identifier: 256
-categories: [personal]
+categories:
+- personal
+redirect_from: "/archive/2004/03/13/meeting-the-lender-today.aspx/"
 ---

 We’re meeting the lender today to make the final preparations for the big loan.
 I thought college was expensive, but this is on a whole 'nother level.
 For you out there who don’t live in California, I’m